 You might also enjoy our black bean burger, chickpea fritters, lentil patties, and vegetarian meatballs.

-Zucchini fritters are one of our favorite ways to turn fresh zucchini into something truly satisfying, healthy, and packed with flavor.
+Zucchini fritters are one of our favorite ways to turn fresh zucchini into something truly satisfying, healthy, and full of flavor.

-They’re made with simple ingredients, lightly pan-fried in heart-healthy olive oil, and filled with fiber, and antioxidants.
+They’re made with just a handful of simple ingredients, lightly pan-fried in heart-healthy olive oil, and packed with fiber, antioxidants, and plant-powered goodness.

-Over the years, Louise and I have developed more than 40 zucchini recipes for the blog, and our readers love stuffed zucchini, creamy zucchini soup, baked zucchini boats, and zucchini salad.
+Zucchini is a low-calorie, high-water vegetable that’s incredibly versatile.
+Over the years, Louise and I have created more than 40 zucchini recipes for the blog—from creamy zucchini soup to stuffed zucchini boats, baked zucchini, and zucchini salad.

 Ingredients

-- Cheese (optional): grated parmesan or crumbled feta cheese.
-The patties in the pictures are without cheese.
+- Cheese (optional): Grated parmesan or crumbled feta add a salty, savory touch.
+The fritters in the photos are made without cheese.

 How to make zucchini fritters